 Moving to Providence

-This clip from the 1917 Westerly City Directory on page 166, really took my breathe away because I think it shows that my grandfather, Evans finally had enough business to separate himself from his father Charles and brother Dudley and start his own branch in Providence.
+This clip from the 1917 Westerly City Directory on page 166, really took my breathe away because I think it shows that my grandfather was done with commuting from Westerly to Providence and finally talked his father into a branch store in Providence.

 The lesson learned is that I didn't notice, that this page from 1915 listed BOTH business names.
 I printed it years ago but I was only focused on the "removed to Providence" and didn't notice the plant still in Westerly.